 Tips from Amtrak For You And Your Car

-Amtrak suggests a few things for you to make a better trip.
+Amtrak suggests a few things to help you make the most of your trip.

-• Give yourself enough time to arrive at the station, considering traffic considerations surrounding D.C. and Orlando.
-The check-in times are not exceptions.
+- Allow yourself sufficient time to arrive at the station, taking into account traffic conditions surrounding D.C. and Orlando.
+The check-in times are not an exception.

-• Pack a carry-on bag with your valuables, medication, and what you need for the night.
+- Pack a carry-on bag with your valuables, medication, and essentials for the night.

-• The Auto Train has no checked baggage service.
+- The Auto Train does not offer checked baggage service.

 Check the official Amtrak Auto Train page for the most up-to-date vehicle information.